-Ask mentors to think back to the time when they felt most conspicuous as someone who did not fit in to a situation or setting.
-Ask: What was the situation, what did it feel like, how did you react?
+Ask mentors to think back to the time when they felt most conspicuous as someone who did not fit into a situation or setting.
+What was it, what did it feel like, how did you react?
 Alternatively, they could share an experience in which they could see that someone else felt like they did not belong or fit in.
 What kinds of differences make us feel like outsiders and what differences remain irrelevant?
 Why?
+How might this relate to helping mentees gain a sense of belonging?